paulchyz/OCI_Streaming_Pipeline/README.md

 	<i>About Compartments: In OCI, the compartment serves as a logical container of resources.
 Resources are scoped to a compartment from an Identity and Access Management (IAM) perspective, and are said to be "contained within" a compartment.
 A selection of users or resources within Oracle may be granted access to specified resources within a compartment using IAM Policy Statements, which can be written by a tenancy administrator.</i>

 5. Click `Next` to proceed to the `Configure Variables` section.
-6. In the `Name Your Resources` field, enter a string that will be included within the names of the resources deployed by the Stack.
-7. In the `Parent Compartment` field, select the compartment where you wish for the OCI resources to be deployed from the Resource Manager Stack object.
+6. In the `Parent Compartment` field, select the compartment where you wish for the OCI resources to be deployed from the Resource Manager Stack object.
 For this lab, one of the deployed resources will be a new compartment, which will contain the other resources.
 For users with a new tenancy, this will be the root compartment.
-8. In the `Region` field, select the region where you wish to deploy your resources.
-For this lab, this will be the value that corresponds to your home region.
-This should be shown in the upper right-hand side of the page, and appear in a format similar to `US East (Ashburn)`.
+7. In the `Home Region` field, select the value that corresponds to your home region, as the compartment referenced in your stack configuration is globally-scoped, and must be deployed using the home region.
+You can identify your home region by checking the upper right-hand side of the page, where it appears in a format similar to `US East (Ashburn)`.
+8. In the `Custom Region` field, the region where you wish to deploy the regionally-scoped resources that are referenced in your stack configuration.
 Make a note of the string you select for this value, called the `region identifier`, which we will refer to later in this lab.
 9. Update the `Name of New Compartment (Prefix)`, `Description for New Compartment`, `IAM Policy Name (Prefix)`, and `IAM Policy Description` if desired, and keep `Enable Delete for Compartment` and `Deploy IAM Policy` selected.
 10. For this lab, we will deploy a subset of resources that can deployed using the Terraform code.
 In the `Select Resources` tile, ensure that only the checkboxes that correspond to the below indicated services are selected to deploy the corresponding services: